4meta5/notes/Math/README.md

 > *Mathematics is a way of characterizing or expressing **structure**.
 And the universe seems to be built, at some fundamental level, out of mathematical structure.
 To speak metaphorically, it appears that God is a mathematician, and that the structure of the world -- God's thoughts! -- are mathematical, that this is the cloth out of which the world is woven, the wood out of which the world is built...* ~ [Meta Math](https://arxiv.org/pdf/math/0404335.pdf) by Gregory Chaitlin

 ## Resources
-> Contrary to popular opinion, it IS possible to teach yourself abstract mathematics without following a structured, university-led curriculum!
-Here are a few resources that I found useful for doing so...
+> Contrary to popular opinion, it IS possible to teach yourself abstract mathematics without following a structured, university-led curriculum *(see Terry Tao's Essay [Does one have to be genius to do maths?](https://terrytao.wordpress.com/career-advice/does-one-have-to-be-a-genius-to-do-maths/))*

 High School
 * [Paul's Online Notes](http://tutorial.math.lamar.edu/)